Color names

 #5C4033

-Cadet color is a dark shade of cadet grey.
-The first recorded use of cadet as a color name in English was in 1915.
+The color ebony is a representation of the color of the wood ebony, a tropical hardwood widely used to make fine furniture, notably for French kings.
+The first use of ebony as a color name in English was in 1590.

 Bright mint is a lively, fresh shade of mint green.